Dark-Night0/GuessWhoAmI/README.md

-# guessSudo
+# GuessHowAmI

-**guessHowAmI** : It is a guessing tool that attempts to use the current sudo user, to try to access the root user
+**GuessHowAmI** : It is a guessing tool that attempts to use the current sudo user, to try to access the root user

 ## Features